A note from Dr. B

 Does RCE™ need to be taken with food?

 For general use: no. Bedtime on an empty stomach is fine, and often the most effective approach.
-For GLP-1 medication users managing nausea and post-meal bloating: yes — take 1 capsule 20–30 minutes before meals so GinFort™ can activate before food arrives.
+If nausea, early fullness, or post-meal bloating are your main issue, take 1 capsule 20–30 minutes before your largest meal so GinFort™ can activate before food arrives.
+If constipation rather than nausea is the bigger problem, evening dosing works better.

 Can I take RCE™ and DMN™ together?